astrikas/exercise-5/README.md

 ALISA'S COMMENTS

 - I could not figure out magic links, however I wrote a portion of the applicaiton to check if the user is preauthenticated or not.
+- I did write a few magic files to try

 # Exercise #5: Watch Party